 The staff at Houseboats Buy Terry has over 25 years experience selling boats.
 We have developed long lasting relationships with repeat customers, helping them to find the boat just right for them.
 We begin by listening to your families needs, then giving you knowledgeable answers to all of your boating questions.
 After the sale, we know who to call when you need help with insurance, banking, transport, maintenance, and accessories.
 This saves you time and money, as well as helping eliminate problems that could dampen your new boating experience.

 Our home office is located at Conley Bottom Resort on Lake Cumberland in south-central Kentucky.
-We have brokers serving Kentucky, Tennessee, Mississippi, and Florida, where we are a licensed Florida Yacht Broker.
+We have brokers serving Kentucky, Indiana, Tennessee, Mississippi, and Florida, where we are a licensed Florida Yacht Broker.
 We sell boats nationwide as well as worldwide.
 Our proven experience will direct you to reliable sources who can get your boat to its new home port.
 Contact us today and let our passion for boating work for you.
 Secure your lines and pull up your captain‘s chair.
 You are about to begin a journey of great family memories that will last a lifetime.

 America’s Houseboat Queen

 We’re not sellers.
 We’re boat lovers.

 Browse our wide selection.
 Contact us today so we may assist in finding the boat that’s best for you.

 1972 Sumerset 12′ x 53′Location: Key West, FL

 $49,500 Listed by: Terry Miller